Get the FREE one-click dictionary software for Windows

 1. Water at boiling temperature diffused in the atmosphere

-2. Enough activity to continue going; capacity for further growth
+2. The strength or force, or enough activity and growth, to continue or grow stronger; capacity for further growth

 "the campaign is gaining steam";